Sway007/Learning-Notes/Linux/apue_notes.md

     }
     ```
     - _`sa_handler`_: the address of a signal-catching function or SIG_DFL, SIG_IGN
+    - _**When changing the action for a signal, the sa_mask field specifies a set of signals that are added to the signal mask of the process before the signal-catching function is called.
+If and when the signal-catching function returns, the signal mask of the process is reset to its previous value**_.
     - we are guaranteed that whenever we are processing a given signal, another occurrence of that same signal is blocked until we’re finished processing the first occurrence.
     - Once we install an action for a given signal, that action remains installed until we explicitly change it by calling sigaction
     - `SA_SIGINFO` in `sa_flags`: This option provides additional information to a signal handler: a pointer to a siginfo structure and a pointer to an identifier for the process context.